 Large companies with geographically dispersed teams often struggle with access to their systems and data.
 Thanks to cloud computing everything can be stored in one place and made easily accessible to employees worldwide.

 Onsite solutions require a lot of attention.
 First, you must set up a server room.
 Then, you must maintain the whole infrastructure.
 It usually requires a dedicated team and always generates costs.
-When choosing cloud services, you don’t have to focus on these aspects.
+When you decide to move to the cloud, you don’t have to focus on these aspects.
 Both setup and maintenance are a part of a service you pay for, which guarantees a requested level of accessibility to your systems.

 When your services are growing and attracting more users, you need more and more servers and physical space to keep them secured.
 Cloud computing gives unlimited scaling possibilities.
 It scales in a short time to accommodate an increased number of users for a requested period.
 And when the number of users goes down, you are not left with an infrastructure you don’t need anymore.